Hartmut Löwen

-Hartmut Löwen (born May 23, 1963, in Hamm) is a German physicist working in the field of statistical mechanics and soft matter physics.
+Hartmut Löwen (born 23 May 1963, in Hamm) is a German physicist working in the field of statistical mechanics and soft matter physics.

 Career

 Löwen studied physics, mathematics and chemistry at the Technical University of Dortmund beginning in 1982.
 He graduated in physics in 1986, and obtained his doctorate in 1987 on phase transitions in Polaron systems with Bernd Gerlach.

 With Gerlach, he proved the non-existence of phase transitions for many phonon systems and especially polaron systems, in contrast to what was previously expected.

-He then worked as a postdoctoral researcher at the Ludwig Maximilians University of Munich, where he completed his habilitation in 1993 with Herbert Wagner.
+He then worked as a postdoctoral researcher at LMU Munich, where he completed his habilitation in 1993 with Herbert Wagner.
 In 1990/91 he was at the École normale supérieure de Lyon with Jean-Pierre Hansen.
 Since 1995 he has been a full professor at the Heinrich Heine University Düsseldorf.
 He has also been visiting professor at the University of Cambridge and the Sapienza University of Rome in Rome.